 The South Dakota 4-H Youth Council strives to develop the minds of youth by increasing and promoting leadership activities through 4-H. Youth Council provides teens an opportunity to take their leadership skills to the next step through a broad range of activities that include the following: assisting to plan and implement the annual Teen Leadership Conference, facilitate a statewide 4-H community service project, and promote and educate others about 4-H across the state.
 Membership is open to individuals who are enrolled in 4-H, enthusiastic about 4-H, and who’s values mirror that of the organizations.
 The individual must be between the ages of 15 and 18 as of January 1st of the current year.
 Are you interested in joining youth council?
 Check back in the spring of each year for an updated South Dakota 4-H Youth Council application.

-State 4-H Ambassador Program - COMING SOON
+State 4-H Ambassador Program - APPLY NOW!

 In an effort to expand leadership opportunities to teens across the state, SDSU Extension 4-H Youth Development will be rolling out the State 4-H Ambassador Program in the 2018-19 4-H year.
 This program is an evolution of the current 4-H Youth Council.
 More details about the program are outlined in the news release below:

 Curious what it takes to become a South Dakota State 4-H Ambassador?
 View the job description to learn more.